Skip to main content

 3. Remember: the label is the law!
 Follow the directions on the label and check to make sure that the product is labeled for use on your specific pest.

-4. Scout for pest and treat early.
-Spotting a problem and treating it early can save you money and time
+4. Scout for pests and treat early.
+Spotting a problem and treating it early can save you money and time.

 Below are some documents and websites that will help you Manage Yard Pests Responsibly: